-The MSc in Modelling for Global Health is a brand new MSc course, starting in Michaelmas 2021.
-It will be embedded within the prestigious Nuffield Department of Medicine (NDM).
-NDM is one of the largest and most highly regarded departments of medicine in Europe, its basic and clinical research is rated 5* in research assessment exercises.
+The MSc in Modelling for Global Health is a brand-new MSc course, started in Michaelmas 2021.
+It is embedded within the prestigious Nuffield Department of Medicine (NDM).
+NDM is one of the largest and most highly regarded departments of medicine in Europe.

-A strong connection with the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine will ensure that the portfolio of training provided retains the ability to bridge tropical medicine research to policy and implementation.
+A strong connection with the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine will ensure that the portfolio of training provided on this MSc retains the ability to bridge tropical medicine research to policy and implementation.
 Tropical medicine is a major research theme at the Nuffield Department of Medicine, and quantitative methods have been identified by NDM as a key area for expansion and training.
-The course will enhance the connection between state-of-the-art technical research and frontline clinical and laboratory science in the Global Health arena.
+This MSc course will enhance the connection between state-of-the-art technical research and frontline clinical and laboratory science in the Global Health arena.

 Annual Course fees

 Further details about fee status eligibility can be found on the fee status webpage.